bcgov/MyGovBC-MSP/README.md

     lang = require('./i18n')
   }
   ```
-5. Use the static content in your HTML template:
+5. Use the translated static content in your HTML template:

   ```
    {{lang('./en/index').newApp}}